Brlaney/words/md/words/alley.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a room or building in which people play the game of bowling
+- **:** a room or building in which people play the game of bowling

 ## Short Definitions:
 - a room or building in which people play the game of bowling